crisperdue/prooftoys-site/content/_index.md

 specifically for beginners with little background in mathematics and no background in formal logic.
-It exists to be an enjoyable and rewarding road to learning and applying these powerful tools, and includes an embedded graphical tool that helps you construct correct proofs with no holes and no handwaves.
+It exists to be an enjoyable and rewarding road to learning and applying these powerful tools, and includes an embedded graphical tool that helps you construct understandable and correct proofs with no holes and no handwaves.

 ### **Get introduced**